exercism/jq/exercises/concept/shopping/.docs/introduction.md

 ### Objects

-Again, just a quick introduction to objects.
+A quick introduction to objects.

 Similar to many programming languages, use dots to access object properties